-It is essential to understand the different types of electric guitar bridges when you're trying to buy one to replace the old one on your guitar.
+Understanding the different types of electric guitar bridges is essential if you're considering replacing the one you currently have on your guitar.

-So basically, there are fixed bridges and tremolo bridges, and each has their subtypes and components.
+In very basic terms, there are fixed bridges and tremolo bridges, each of which has various subtypes.

 Fixed Bridge